Cat-Lord/react-examples/testing-react/README.md

 root.findAllByTitle(/Title \d+/);
 ```

-### Using the 'findBy...' 'queryBy...' and 'getBy...' functions
 Notice that in the example above we use the a `root.debug()` which is a utility function that prints the HTML concent of the rendered variable.
 It's kinda neat for debugging if we're expecting values in testing but are not able to get them via the aforementioned methods.
 Exact definitions of each type of function can be found in [the official documentation](https://testing-library.com/docs/queries/about#types-of-queries):

 - `getBy...()`: Returns the matching node for a query, and throw a descriptive error if no elements match or if more than one match is found (use getAllBy instead if more than one element is expected).
 - `queryBy...()`: Returns the matching node for a query, and return null if no elements match.
 This is useful for asserting an element that is not present.
 Throws an error if more than one match is found (use queryAllBy instead if this is OK).
 - `findBy...()`: Returns a Promise which resolves when an element is found which matches the given query.
 The promise is rejected if no element is found or if more than one element is found after a default timeout of 1000ms.
 If you need to find more than one element, use findAllBy.

+Each function has specific twerks, for example if we decide to use `getBy...` we don't have to `expect` a result because the test will fail anyways if the `getBy...` function fails.

 ### Screen for the win
 React testing library offers an amazing tool that enables us to access the DOM as describe in the most latter part of the last section.
-This is thanks to the `screen` component.
+This is thanks to the `screen` component which also happens [to be recommended for use](https://testing-library.com/docs/queries/about#using-queries).

 ```tsx
 import { screen } from '@testing-library/react';